CancerDataAggregator/CDA-HelpDesk/docs/source/usage.rst

 Test query 1
 +++++

-**Find data from all patients who have been treated with "Radiation Therapy, NOS" and have both genomic and proteomic data.**
+**Find data from all Subjects who have been treated with "Radiation Therapy, NOS" and have both genomic and proteomic data.**

 .. toggle-header::
   :header: Example 1 **Show/Hide Code**